 Step One: Source Apple Juice for Making Hard Cider

 Apple Juice, Cider, Sweet Cider… Confused already?
 The term for the juice of apples can be referred to in several ways and can be confusing.
 In the US, we often call it apple juice when it is purchased from a store and filtered, cider when it is fresh from an orchard and unprocessed, and the fermented product is called hard cider.
 In many other parts of the world, cider refers to both sweet and fermented juice.
 In this section, I will be referring to the fresh, sweet, and unfermented juice.

-Three main types of sweet juice for making hard cider:
+Three main types of sweet apple juice:

 - Fresh Pressed Cider at Home

 - Commercially Produced or Store Bought Juice

 For this step by step cider making guide, I suggest using fresh orchard pressed cider.
 This can be substituted with fresh pressed apple juice, store bought apple juice or even concentrates as long as the juice is preservative free.
 Different juice mixes will result in vastly different finishes.
 Like wine, the quality of your fruit will determine the quality of your finished product.

 To make sure your apple juice doesn’t become compromised by funky bacteria or mold, it is very important to carefully clean and sanitize your brewing equipment.
 Start by washing your equipment with a brewing cleanser such as PBW by Five Star.

 Once your equipment is clean, it’s time to sanitize!
 The easiest way to sanitize equipment is to use a no-rinse, food-safe sanitizer such as Star-San.
 Simply mix one fluid ounce with five gallons of water and soak your equipment in the solution.
 The nice thing about using this sanitizer is that no rinsing is required.
 Quick and simple!